Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

 The post_fork hook will automatically detect these CLI options and update the corresponding environment variables.

-### 🔄 Redis Hooks
+### Redis Hooks

 For Redis integration, use the Redis-specific hooks:

 #### `redis_when_ready(server)`

-Sets up Redis forwarding when the server is ready.
+Sets up Redis storage when the server is ready.

 ```python
 from gunicorn_prometheus_exporter.hooks import redis_when_ready